geoff-va/status-bar-pass/README.md

 - Build as standalone Release: `python build_app.py py2app`
     - `.app` file will be in `./dist`
 - Run tests: `pytest ./tests`

+## Limitations
+It currently does not watch your password-store directory for changes so you can use `Refresh Password Store` to reload the password list.